collincollins/diffy-q-problem-solution-sets/README.md

 # diffy-q-problem-solution-sets
- This repository contains an archive of the problem and solution sets for 15+ types of differential equations, typset in LaTeX used for the MATH 3400 Supplemental Instruction course
+ This repository contains an archive of ~110 pages of problem and solution sets for 15+ types of differential equations/solution techniques, typset in LaTeX that I used for my MATH 3400 Supplemental Instruction course

 ## Notes:
 - If there are any errors, please feel free to let me know.